Graciard/SimonSays/README.md

 # SimonSays
-Physical Implementation of Among Us Simon Says task
+Simon Says Game on an Arduino Uno